mbockgeorges/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the  number of lines that contain the pattern "bin"
 Display lines containg the pattern "root" and 3 lines Dispaly all the lines in the /etc/passwd
+Display all lines of the file /etc/ssh/sshd_config starting with a